BRTNetwork/brtd/Builds/linux/README.md

 ```

 Advanced users can choose to install newer versions of gcc, or the clang compiler.
-At this time, rippled only supports protobuf version 2.
+At this time, brtd only supports protobuf version 2.
 Using version 3 of
 protobuf will give errors.

 ### Build Boost